 One of my favorite Mother’s Day celebrations when the kids were younger included a fried chicken picnic on a rare wind-free spring day in Amarillo.
 This Mother’s Day lunch at Whole Foods was a picnic of a different kind, but not a bad substitute.
 While we watched the rain come down, we enjoyed an indoor picnic for two.

-Who knows what you’ll find out over lunch at Whole Foods with a bottle of Honest Tea. (pun intended!)
+Who knows what you’ll find out over lunch at Whole Foods with a bottle of Honest Tea.
+(See what I did there?)

 Two Book Stores